Fork me on GitHub

 This client is generated with

-picky generate sinatra_client target_directory
+picky generate client target_directory

-and generates a full Sinatra client (including Javascript etc.) that you can try immediately.
+and generates a full Sinatra Picky client (including Javascript etc.) that you can try immediately.
 Just follow the instructions.

 Servers / Applications

 Picky, from version 3.0 onwards, is designed to run anywhere, in anything.
+An octopus has eight legs, remember?

 This means you can have a Picky server running in a DRb instance if you want to.
 Or in irb, for example.